Waterkant: History

 Paramaribo was founded in 1613 by Stoffel Albertszoon near the indigenous village Parmurbo.
 According to a legend, it was named after chief "Para Maro" who built a quay near the Garden of Palms.
 The quay was named Rembo (English: waterside Dutch: waterkant), hence Para Maro Rembo.

 Van Sommelsdijck captured Suriname from the British in 1683, and found 27 or 28 houses around Fort Zeelandia.
 He started to extend the village along Waterkant and Gravenstraat.
 The Suriname River near Waterkant is more than one kilometre wide, and provided plenty of space for ships.
 It was therefore the location where the ships were loaded and unloaded.

 On 21 January 1821, a major fire started at the corner of Waterkant and Onafhankelijkheidsplein which destroyed about 400 houses in the centre of the city.
 The street was given a new façade by city architect Johan August who designed monumental white wooden buildings with galleries.

 Current situation

 Waterkant has remained one of the most important and busiest streets of the city.
 On the waterside of the street, there are many food stalls and terraces.
 The street is aligned with important buildings like the Weigh House, the Central Bank, the Ministry of Social Affairs, the Central Market and the Martin Luther Church.
 All buildings are made of wood except for the Weigh House and the Central Bank which are built in stone, and a brick house at number 10.
 The ferry to Meerzorg is located on Waterkant.

+Rehabilitation project

+As part of the Paramaribo Urban Rehabilitation Program (PURP), the Waterkant will be rehabilitated to embellish and preserve it as a historical heritage.
+The project contains the redesigning of the area between the National Assembly building and the Waaggebouw (Weigh House).
+The area between the street and the river on the Waterkant will also be worked on, including the renovation of existing restaurants and renewal of lighting and street masts.
+The project is set to start in June 2024 and is estimated to take up to 15 months.